JaeAeich/poiesis/README.md

 > or types for the dependencies, you **must** use the following command:
 >
 > ```sh
-> poetry add types-foo --group types
+> uv add types-foo --group types
 > ```
 >
 > Replace `types-foo` with the name of the package for the types.
 All runtime